Cost of Living in Vienna in 2026: For Students, Individuals, and Family

 Table of Contents

-- Average Cost of Living in Vienna
+- Average Vienna Cost of Living in 2026

 - Major Living Expenses in Vienna

-- Cost of Living in Vienna for International Students
+- Cost of Living in Vienna for International Students in 2026

 - Best Places to Live in Vienna for Immigrants